 During the first stage of the study, 3 different antigen doses (effective doses of 5 µg, 10 µg, and 15 µg of CoV2 preS dTM monovalent D614 antigen) with a full dose of AS03 adjuvant were evaluated as a primary vaccination series of 2 injections administered 21 days apart.

-As previously reported in interim results2, the candidate achieved strong rates of neutralizing antibody responses with 95% to 100% seroconversion following the second injection in all age groups (18 to 95 years old) and across all doses, with acceptable tolerability and with no safety concerns.
+In the published interim results2, the candidate achieved strong rates of neutralizing antibody responses with 95% to 100% seroconversion following the second injection in all age groups (18 to 95 years old) and across all doses, with no safety concerns.
 Overall, the vaccine candidate elicited neutralizing antibody levels that were comparable to those generated by natural infection, with higher levels observed in younger adults (18 to 59 years old).
-Based on these Phase 2 interim results, the companies initiated a global Phase III study (VAT00008)3,4.
+Based on these results, the companies initiated a global Phase 3 study (VAT00008)3, evaluating 10µg of antigen as primo-vaccination.

 Our phase 2 booster study (NCT04762680)